Manasse Herbst

-Manasse Herbst (1 November 1913 in Galicia, Austria-Hungary – 3 January 1997 in Hallandale, Florida) was a German-speaking silent movie actor, child-actor, theater actor and singer.
+Manasse Herbst (1 November 1913 – 3 January 1997) was a German-speaking actor and singer.
 He participated in 416 sold-out performances of the operetta White Horse Inn between 1930 and 1932 in Berlin.
-During the first half of the 1930s, Herbst had a relationship with the German Baron Gottfried von Cramm, one of the more popular tennis players of the time.
-Because of this, von Cramm was sentenced in a Nazi propaganda trial that was recognized all over the world.
+During the first half of the 1930s, Herbst had a relationship with the Baron Gottfried von Cramm, who was sentenced in a Nazi propaganda trial.
 Due to his Jewish background and the Nazi prohibition to perform his job, Herbst fled from Germany in 1936.
 Later, he became a U.S. citizen.